Sheila Gilmore

 Sheila Gilmore (born 1 October 1949) is a British Labour Party politician, who was the Member of Parliament (MP) for Edinburgh East from 2010 to 2015.
-Gilmore stood for the seat following the decision of Gavin Strang to stand down; she is a former City of Edinburgh councillor.
+Gilmore stood for the seat following the decision of Gavin Strang to stand down; she is a former councillor at the City of Edinburgh Council.

 Childhood and early career

 Gilmore was born in Aberdeen in 1949.
 She moved to Edinburgh in 1956.
 She studied History and Politics at the University of Kent at Canterbury.
 After graduating she undertook a post-graduate teaching qualification at the University of Edinburgh.
 She then taught for two years in Glasgow and Dunfermline.

 Gilmore then returned to the University of Edinburgh to study law.
 Upon graduating she worked for the Scottish Consumer Council as a Legal Advisory Officer.
 She then went on to work for a private law practice in Edinburgh focusing on family law.
 She represented clients receiving legal aid in cases involving divorce, domestic abuse, child protection and adoption.